lennhv/traslation-api/README.md

 # traslation API

-This API uses google spreadsheets to perform traslations
+This API uses google spreadsheets to perform translations

 The API has two endpoins